 Be wary of companies using mediocre materials, but spending millions on advertising.
 These costs have to be passed on to customers.
 You can find quality mattresses from places that spend much less on advertising and more on their materials.
 As always, do some research on what’s inside and make sure it measures up to the price compared to other options.

 10. Overly Firm or Soft Mattresses

-The showroom is an awful place to pick a mattress for a couple reasons – one, it’s often uncomfortable to lay on beds in a store; two, selection is fairly limited; and three, you don’t know how long the beds of have been in use and how “broken in” they are.
+The showroom is an awful place to pick a mattress for a couple of reasons – one, it’s often uncomfortable to lay on beds in a store; two, the selection is fairly limited; and three, you don’t know how long the beds have been in use and how “broken in” they are.

 People often report receiving beds that are firmer or softer than the one they tried at the store, a common source of complaints in reviews.
 Make sure you have time to try the actual model at home to ensure it is the proper firmness.
 Many companies have lengthy return policies for just this reason.

 Get to know your preferences if you are uncertain.
 Try mattresses of varying firmnesses and see what you like.
 Medium-firm tends to be the most popular and will suit most people well.
 However, descriptions of firmness are subjective – one person or one brand’s medium could be another’s soft or firm.
 If you can find ratings describing IFD/ILD, it is a more objective way to gauge and compare firmness (lower ILDs are soft, higher are firmer).